micro/go-micro/README.md

 - **Synchronization** - Distributed systems are often built in an eventually consistent manner.
 Support for distributed locking and leadership are built in as a Sync interface.
 When using an eventually consistent database or scheduling use the Sync interface.

-- **Pluggable Interfaces** - Nitro makes use of Go interfaces for each distributed system abstraction.
+- **Pluggable Interfaces** - Nitro makes use of Go interfaces for each package.
 Because of this these interfaces are pluggable and allows Nitro to be runtime agnostic.
 You can plugin any underlying technology.
 Find external third party (non stdlib) plugins in [github.com/asim/nitro-plugins](https://github.com/asim/nitro-plugins).